DavidCyril1/baileys-x/README.md

 *Blazing fast • Feature-rich • Developer-friendly*

 **Baileys-X** is the next-generation WhatsApp Web API library that pushes the boundaries of what's possible.
-Built by **Cyril Tech** with cutting-edge enhancements and modern features.
+Built by **David Cyril Tech** with cutting-edge enhancements and modern features.

 </div>